Move or Copy DB2 Data

 Our newly acquired Optim Test Data Management (TDM) software allows you to extract production data with minimal impact on your production databases and put it into one or several test databases.
 It allows you to copy full production copies or subsets of data that are referentially in tact.
 It will discover relationships defined in the databases and allow you to define additional relationships that are enforced by applications even across different databases.
 For example, if you define a subset of orders by order date as your subset, then TDM will also pull all associated customers and parts related to those orders.
 If you also have the masking capability, you can tell TDM to mask data like credit card numbers, names and addresses such that no one can use the test data for any mischief.
 TDM allows you to ship test data to other countries and have less rigorous data security on your test data while passing audits easily.
 You can tell TDM to save all of the information about how you want your various test databases created.
 Once this is done, you can just recreate the test databases as needed or on a regular schedule.

-Data Studio Administrator, formerly known as Change Management Expert, is a tool that allows you to define changes to database objects and then it creates the complex scripts to implement those schema changes while preserving data.
+Optim Database Administrator, formerly known as Data Studio Administrator and Change Management Expert, is a tool that allows you to define changes to database objects and then it creates the complex scripts to implement those schema changes while preserving data.
 One of the ways to define changes is to tell DSA to compare two databases and move the changed schema AND DATA from one database to the other.
-I would never recommend purchasing this big hammer for moving data around, but I say, “Smoke ‘em if you got ‘em.”
+The features of this tool have now been rolled into the free IBM Data Studio.

 These are all of the utilities that I could think of that could be used to move data.
 I hope that you find the list useful and if you think of others, please e-mail me.
 I would like to have a complete list.
 Also if you have any questions at all, feel free to write to me at dean@db2dean.com.